Cleridwen/Planetside-2-hitmarker-sounds/README.md

 One script plays audio for regular hits, the second plays audio for headshots.

 # Limitations
-- Currently only works in screen resolutions of 1080x1920 and above: the game's HUD scaled differently below these resolutions.
 - Does not work if the game is not on the main monitor, or is displayed in a floating window: the game has to be in fullscreen or borderless window on the main monitor.
+- While very unlikely in practice, a hitmarker sound may play if the color happens to come on screen for another reason than the hitmarker itself.
 - The audio file(s) have to be in .wav format.
 - Only tested on Windows.
-- While unlikely, a hitmarker sound may play if the color happens to come on screen for another reason than the hitmarker itself.

 # How to use: